muktharamesh20/scriblit_backend/design/specChanges.md

 # Specific Concept Changes
-## Summarizer
+## Summaries
 In assignment 2, the summarizer concept did not have an LLM component.
 Now, I have augmented it with an LLM component that allows you to either manually create the summary or use AI to do it for you for a specific note.
+I've also added a deleteSummary() method as I've realized if you delete an item, then you would probably also want to delete the summary associated with it.

-## CollaborativeNotes
+## CollaborativeNotes/Notes
 I am no longer doing the collaboration feature.
 The concept might have been a little too app-specific too.
-This feature is now simply Notes.
-Notes just have text and an owner associated with them.
+The concept is now simply Notes.
+Notes just have text, when the note was created, and when it was last modified.
+It also keeps track of the owner, which was not in CollaborativeNotes since those were shared notes.

 ## Folder
-Multiple changes to the folder concept.
-I realized that I needed to add users to the state of the folder concept to track who owns each folder.
-I also realized how seperated the concepts actually are (check designFile.md) and that I needed a deleteItem method here and I didn't actually need to delete items in the deleteFolder method (since we're only storing ids... the actual concept implementing the item/note will deal with that).
+There were multiple changes to the folder concept.
+I realized that I needed to add users to the state to track who owns each folder.
+I also realized that we needed a method to actually create a root folder for specific users, which the previous concept didn't have.
+My old version also had a method called insertFolder() which was basically acting as a moveFolder() action.
+I realized I needed to create a real createFolder() action, and change insertFolder() to moveFolder().

+I also realized how seperated the concepts actually are (check designFile.md) and that I needed a deleteItem() action.

+## PasswordAuth
+The main change here was changing the state from using usernames and passwords, to using usernames and hashedPasswords.
+This was something that ctx came up with when I was using it to help implement my concepts.
+This helps increase security for our app.

+## Tags
+This mostly stayed the same.
+Once change I made here was adding an owner to tags.
+I figured that it would be useful for a user to own their own tags, rather than everyone sharing every tag.
+I also diallowed any tags that had empty labels, or labels that were completely whitespace.